iKWETA Safari Camp

 Reservations

+Accommodation is by advance confirmed reservation.
 The first night rate, excluding extras, is required as deposit.
 If multiple Guest Tents are booked in a single reservation, then each Guest Tent’s first night rate will be charged.
 The full booking balance is due on the day of arrival.
-More information in FAQ.

-If you have specific questions, please send us a WhatsApp message to either +254705200050, or +254708235861.
+If you have specific questions, please send us a WhatsApp message to Telephone:

 You can also email us using the Contact form on this page and we will get back to you as soon as possible.